fengyuanchen/viewerjs/README.md

 - Type: `Boolean`
 - Default: `true`

-Enable to zoom the image by dragging touch.
+Enable to zoom the current image by dragging on the touch screen.

 ### zoomOnWheel